m4ce/zabbix-vmware_esxi/README.md

 +-------------------------------------------+-------+----------------------------+
 ```

-The template is configured to use two main macros, which are {#VMWARE_USER} and {#VMWARE_PASSWORD} respectively.
-Therefore, you would need to define them either at the global level or, template level or host level.
+The template relies on two main macros: {#VMWARE_USER} and {#VMWARE_PASSWORD}.
+Given that, you need to make sure they are defined either at the global level, template level or host level.

 Some screenshots will follow soon.